 How big do albino Bristlenose plecos get?

-The Albino Bristlenose Pleco, usually not growing larger than four inches in a home aquarium, is capable of reaching up to six inches max size in some cases.
+The Albino Bristlenose Pleco, not growing larger than four inches in a home aquarium, is capable of reaching up to six inches max size in some cases.

 What size tank for albino Bristlenose catfish?